WillemKauf/AdventOfCode/README.md

 | 2015 | 50/50 ⭐ |    ✔     |

 # Results
+- DNC: Did not compete (did not start problem at release time).

 ## 2022

 | Day | Part 1   | Part 2|
 | :----: | :-----:   | :-----:   |
 | 1 | 2:27 (718)  |   3:16 (435)    |